Design-Computing/Design-Computing.github.io/md/week1.md

    1. Say "You've got this" to yourself
    1. Smile
    1. Go to `File`&rarr;`Open Folder` and then choose `me`
-   1. Look at all those neat folder ready for you to work on!
+   1. Look at all those neat folders ready for you to work on!

 1. Now you're ready to start the lab for real!